AlienKevin/Brace-lang/README.md

 # Brace
 Brace is a modern scripting language for TI-83 and TI-84 calculators.
 Brace is designed to make programming Texas Instrument calculators more easily and enjoyable.
+<br><b>Warning: This parser does not check for syntax errors, so be sure to follow the syntax rules listed in the features list carefully.
+It is recommended that you use Brace to write small programs shorter than 300 or so lines so that you can spot errors.
+Contribution is extremely welcome if anyone wants to write a parser for Brace :)</b>
-Here's a screenshot of editing Brace in Sublime Text 3:
+<br><br>Here's a screenshot of editing Brace in Sublime Text 3:

 <img src="https://github.com/AlienKevin/Brace-lang/blob/master/demo_images/Brace_editor_1.PNG" width="374" heigt="433.7">